Notice of Privacy Practices

 For Healthcare Operations

-- Quality assessment and improvement activities
+- Quality assessment and improvement

 - Reviewing the competence and qualifications of healthcare professionals

-- Training programs for medical staff and trainees
+- Training programs for clinical staff

-- Conducting or arranging for medical review, legal services, and auditing functions
+- Medical review, legal services, and auditing

 - Business planning, development, and general administrative activities